 OPEN CALL

-Propose your project.
+Propose your initiative.

 Volt There’s mission

 1. Inform: an initiative can have the main purpose to inform citizens about a specific topic.
-Who receives the information and the quality of the information are crucial points to reflect upon when developing the information.
+Who receives the information and the quality of the information are crucial points to reflect upon when developing the initiative.
 We always want to be evidence based and transparent when informing citizens.

 2. Engage: an initiative can also inspire engagement.
 We want to create an opportunity for open dialogue and collaboration between citizens.
 The threshold of an initiative affects whether citizens are able to participate in the initiative, and hence this should be considered when formalising the initiative.